 You can be assured that a veterinarian who knows when to refer you and your pet to a veterinary surgeon is one that is caring and committed to ensuring that your pet receives the highest standard of care for his or her problem.

 What Kinds of Problems Require the Expertise of a Veterinary Surgeon?

-Board certified veterinary surgeons can repair complex fractures, perform total hip replacements, and use advanced techniques to repair torn ligaments (ruptured cruciate ligaments) within the knee.
+Board certified veterinary surgeons can repair complex fractures, treat hip dysplasia, and use advanced techniques to stabilize knees affected by torn ligaments (ruptured cruciate ligaments).
 They can also remove cancerous growths, manage extensive or non-healing wounds, and perform reconstructive surgery, such as grafting skin over large injuries.
-Veterinary surgeons can perform intricate surgeries in the chest or abdomen, such as kidney transplants in cats or repairing heart defects in dogs.
+Veterinary surgeons can perform intricate surgeries in the chest or abdomen, such as repairing heart defects in dogs.
 Spinal injuries and herniated discs are problems that are also commonly referred to board certified surgeons.
 Veterinary surgery is also expanding into minimally invasive surgery, such as arthroscopy, thorascopy, and laparoscopy.

 Will My Regular Veterinarian Still Be Involved?

-In many if not most surgical cases, your regular veterinarian will still supervise your pet's veterinary care, especially if your pet is continuing to cope with a disease or chronic condition.
+In many, if not most, surgical cases your regular veterinarian will still supervise your pet's veterinary care, especially if your pet is continuing to cope with a disease or chronic condition.
 It depends on your pet's particular disease and health problem, however.
-Typically, though, your general practitioner veterinarian will oversee many aspects of your pet's pre-op and post-op care, just as in human medicine.
+Typically your general practitioner veterinarian will oversee many aspects of your pet's pre-op and post-op care, just as in human medicine.
 Recovery periods are often prolonged in many surgical cases, particularly in orthopedic surgery, and it is very important to follow your veterinary team's recommendations concerning at-home recovery guidelines for your pet, follow up care and appointments, as well as any rehabilitation that has been prescribed.